michap21/Housekeeper/README.md

 ### Memory Coordinator
 1. Inherit from Local Engine, Memory Coordinator can query PMems and VMems information, for instance, Used Memory, Unused Memory, Swap in/out, etc.
-2. According to the Memory stats info, Memory Coordinato can choose the "best" scheduling algorithm to balance memory resources.
+2. According to the Memory stats info, Memory Coordinator can choose the "best" scheduling algorithm to balance memory resources.